knee-cola/jest-mock-axios/README.md

 The second argument is a `queueItem` object, which works the same way as described part about the `mockResponse` method.

 ## axios.lastReqGet()
-`lastReqGet` method returns the newest request object, which was created then the most recent server request was made.
+`lastReqGet` method returns the newest request object, which was created when the most recent server request was made.

 The returned request queue contains all the data relevant to the request.
 It has the following structure (an example):
 ```javascript